boseji/ESP8266-Store-old/firmware/README.md

 Depending on the Processing Requirement one can choose either of them.

-This is a firmware thats **full Bin** image hence can be loaded using the [Node-MCU Firmware Loader] tool.
+This is a firmware thats **Full Bin Firmware** image hence can be loaded using the [Node-MCU Firmware Loader] tool.

   [1]: <http://bbs.espressif.com/download/file.php?id=837>